 The terms and definitions relevant to this methodology are presented below.
-For the content of each of these, please refer to the document "Terms and Definitions of the Voluntary Certification Programme of Cercarbono", available on the Cercarbono website: www.cercarbono.com, section: Documentation.
+For the content of each of these, please refer to the document "Terms and Definitions of the Voluntary Certification Programme of Cercarbono", available at www.cercarbono.com, section: Documentation.